marshy6/Project-2-MIST4610/README.md

 Visualization Analysis:
 The scatter plot illustrates a strong positive correlation between the number of affected users and total financial loss.

-Primary Threat (High Impact/High Loss): Malware sits at the top-right apex, causing over $4,100 million in losses and impacting approximately 43 million users.
-This indicates that malware is not just a frequent nuisance but a systemic risk to healthcare infrastructure.
+Primary Threat (High Impact/High Loss): Malware sits at the top-right corner of the plot, causing over $41 million in losses and impacting approximately 43 million users.
+This indicates that malware is not just a frequent nuisance but also a systemic risk to healthcare infrastructure.

 Secondary Threats: DDoS and Ransomware follow closely.
-While Ransomware is often the most publicized, this data suggests that the sheer volume of users disrupted by DDoS attacks leads to comparable financial repercussions (nearly $3,800 million).
+While Ransomware is often the most publicized, this data suggests that the immense volume of users disrupted by DDoS attacks leads to comparable financial repercussions (roughly $38 million).

-Targeted Threats: Man-in-the-Middle (MitM) and Phishing show lower relative impact but still account for significant losses, typically hovering between 28M–32M affected users.
+Targeted Threats: Man-in-the-Middle (MitM) and Phishing show lower relative impact but still account for significant losses, typically affecting 28M–32M users.

 Implications:
 The healthcare industry is particularly vulnerable because of the high "value per record."
 Since malware and DDoS sit in the highest quadrant, the organization should prioritize redundancy and endpoint protection.
-The data suggests that for every 1 million additional users affected, the financial loss increases linearly, implying that containment is just as vital as prevention.
+This data suggests that for every 1 million additional users affected, the financial loss increases linearly, implying that containment is just as important, if not more, as prevention.

 Q2 Visualization:
 <img width="564" height="429" alt="image" src="https://github.com/user-attachments/assets/c6aeb5d2-5756-42ab-b350-04165f768aa7" />